 I wish I could take credit for this but I can’t.
 Instead, this was an item that I received from a friend right after I had my son and I just think it’s so genius.
 She knew we were receiving full meals every other day and so she brought over a basket of SNACKS that I could easily grab throughout the day that were healthy.
 Another great idea is a breakfast basket because, again, most people provide meals for dinner.
 Bonus, your friend gets a cute basket and you can even throw in a little something for baby!

 - Overnight Oats in a Jar

 - Bottles of Infused water or Juice

-For more ideas on items to throw in the basket check out my lactation snacks post from a few months ago.
+For more ideas on items to throw in the basket check out my lactation snacks post.

 Hopefully you can use some of these ideas the next time you’re wondering what you should take new parents.
 (Or make ahead for yourself!)
 Honestly, momma’s going to appreciate anything you take her.
 Even, maybe, a cupcake and a glass of wine.